 In Sunday's losing effort to the Bucs, Rodgers continued to show why that was a good decision in the offseason.
 He led the team in both rushing and receiving, carrying the ball five times for 28 rushing yards and catching eight passes for 50 yards.
 He ends the season with career highs in both categories: 362 rushing yards and 402 receiving yards.

 Rodgers' is a deceptively tough back running between the tackles and he's picked up tough yards for the Falcons in tandem with Turner.
-His receiving has been a blessing for the Falcons this season even though they've got three talented targets in wide receivers Julio Jones and Julio Jones and tight end Tony Gonzalez.
+His receiving has been a blessing for the Falcons this season even though they've got three talented targets in wide receivers Roddy White and Julio Jones and tight end Tony Gonzalez.
 Rodgers offers the Falcons a threat to opposing defenses as a runner or receiver, so when he's in the game, he's offering the Falcons a true dual-threat weapon.

 In Sunday's game as the Falcons got down early, the run game slowly went away as the Falcons had to use a more big-play approach on offense through passing to get back into the game.
 Though he's a big part of the offense at this point in his second season, Rodgers doesn't always know how he'll be used one particular game to the next.
 He's instead used as the Falcons see fit based on what is happening within the game.

 "It's all based on the flow of the game and how things are going," Rodgers said following Sunday's game.
 "If things are going well we're going to run the ball, if we're up.
 We're trailing and playing from behind, there's no doubt we've got to pass the ball.
 It just depends on the game flow."